New York Community Bancorp Inc. (NYCB) is destined for greater heights as its last quarter sales were 879,000 K - News Daemon

 New York Community Bancorp Inc. (NYSE: NYCB) Trading Performance Indicators

-New York Community Bancorp Inc. (NYCB) is currently performing well based on its current performance indicators.
-A price to sales ratio for the trailing twelve months stands at 2.83.
+You can see what New York Community Bancorp Inc. (NYCB) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a price to sales ratio for the trailing twelve months stands at 2.93.

 Technical Analysis of New York Community Bancorp Inc. (NYCB)

-The latest stats from [New York Community Bancorp Inc., NYCB] show that its last 5-days average volume of 18.64 million was superior to 14.77 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 86.26%.
-Additionally, its Average True Range was 0.57.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 14.11 million.
+That was inferior than the volume of 14.74 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 72.92%.
+Additionally, its Average True Range was 0.52.

-At the time of writing, stock’s 50-day Moving Average is $9.00, while its 200-day Moving Average is $9.23.
-Now, the first resistance to watch is $9.09.
-This is followed by the second major resistance level at $9.19.
-The third major resistance level sits at $9.34.
-If the price goes on to break the first support level at $8.84, it is likely to go to the next support level at $8.69.
-Assuming the price breaks the second support level, the third support level stands at $8.59.
+At the time of writing, stock’s 50-day Moving Average is $8.97, while its 200-day Moving Average is $9.23.
+However, in the short run, New York Community Bancorp Inc.’s stock first resistance to watch stands at $9.17.
+Second resistance stands at $9.30.
+The third major resistance level sits at $9.50.
+If the price goes on to break the first support level at $8.84, it is likely to go to the next support level at $8.64.
+Assuming the price breaks the second support level, the third support level stands at $8.51.

 New York Community Bancorp Inc. (NYSE: NYCB) Key Stats